 Getting Home and optional extras

 Bus 841 from Konigsee back to Berchtesgaden leaves at half-past the hour, and you’ll have a half-hour wait at Berchtesgaden station for your trip back to Salzburg.
 Depending on time, you can either head straight back into the city, or stop in at Hellbrunn to look around the gardens, check out the trick fountains, and tour the palace.

 <br />The zoo is also right nearby, as is a folk art museum; all three of these attractions are covered by a Salzburg Card, so it might be worth investing in one.
-This card also gives you use of public transport within the city, which will be useful as bus 25 runs every 20 minutes back to the centre of town.
-Not like our friend bus 840, which only goes every hour, with a final run from Berchtesgaden at 6.15pm.
+This card also gives you the use of public transport within the city, which will be useful as bus 25 runs every 20 minutes back to the centre of town.

 There are plenty of ways to customise this trip: add a stop at the Eagle’s Nest (Hitler’s summer palace) while you’re in the Berchtesgaden area, or go up the cable car at Grödig on your way out or back (this is best done with a Salzburg Card).
 It’s your day, do what you want with it!